opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 ----------------------------

 Gets string information by label.
-.. ocv:function:: string FaceRecognizer::getLabelInfo(int label) const = 0
+.. ocv:function:: string FaceRecognizer::getLabelInfo(const int &label)

 If an unknown label id is provided or there is no label information assosiated with the specified label id the method returns an empty string.